-Brandon Diggens, BTh
+Brandon Diggens, MABS

-In addition to meeting the learning objectives required for all objectives required for all degree programs, the Bachelor of Theology will enable graduates to:
+In addition to meeting the learning objectives required for all degree programs, the Bachelor of Theology will enable graduates to:

 - 1. Understand the development of doctrine and the major people and events of church history. - 2.
 Interpret the Bible using sound exegetical, hermeneutical, and theological methods. - 3.
 Demonstrate ministry skills that will support the student in their vocation.